What Therapy is Best for Trauma?

 Whatever form it takes, your nervous system remembers.
 And your body does its best to keep you safe, even if that safety now feels like shutdown, tension, or avoidance.

 The truth is, the best therapy for trauma is the one that meets you where you are.
-One that moves at your pace, honours your boundaries, and gently reconnects you with the parts of yourself that had to go quiet to survive.
+Let’s explore three therapy approaches that do just that.

 1. Internal Family Systems (IFS): Gentle healing from the inside out, one part at a time